Cheesyburrito30/gulp_tutorial/Tasks/private/README.md

 **NOTE** - Always put a `return` before your source.

 ### The Pipeline
-Gulp tasks run on pipelines.
+Private Gulp tasks run on pipelines.
 The task pipeline takes the file stream from our `src()` and leads it through various plugins, Gulp API functions, or custom functions that read and manipulate the stream.